Bisher 1669 mal gespeichert

 Three meals a day made from fresh locally grown produce.
 We eat veggie or vegan in the house although I do eat meat when we go out.

-Please note, we are really happy to provide you with great fresh, healthy, but basic food.
-If you require expensive supplements, specialist products or wish to eat abnormal quantities of anything then we kindly ask that you buy these yourself rather than deplete the communal supply.
+Please note - we are really happy to provide you with great fresh, healthy, but basic ingredients.
+If you require expensive supplements, specialist products or wish to eat abnormal quantities of anything, then we kindly ask that you buy these yourself rather than deplete the communal supply.

 Do-it-yourself Wood-fired Pizza Parties!!!